Faith-chemutai/phase-1-project/README/README.md

 ## Project description
 This project is about a web application that enables the users to;
-   =>Order foodfrom the web app.
+   =>Order food from the web app.
-   =>It allows the user to choose from the variety of food that is available for order according to their preference.
+   =>choose their preferred food from the variety available .
-    =>Allows the user to submit their reviews about the food ordered
+    =>Submit their reviews about the food ordered.

  ## How to access this project
  In the terminal,,navigate to the folder you want to work with.